ovn-org/ovn/Documentation/intro/install/general.rst

   OVN services to the OVN DB ovsdb-servers securely.
 If libssl is installed, then OVN will automatically build with support for it.

-- Python 2.7.
-You must also have the Python ``six`` library version 1.4.0 or later.

 - Unbound library, from http://www.unbound.net, is optional but recommended if you want to enable ovn-northd, ovn-controller and other utilities to use DNS names when specifying OVSDB remotes.
 If unbound library is already